 - This recipe makes lots of lipsticks, so you may want to adjust the amount based on your needs.
 I ended up with about 25-30 lipsticks of the same color.

 Are you ready to learn how to make lipstick from scratch?

 About the ingredients used in this DIY lipstick recipe

 Before learning how to make lipstick from scratch, we need to know what kind of ingredients to use and why do we use them.
-This diy lipstick recipe uses the below ingredients.
+This do-it-yourself lipstick recipe uses the ingredients below.

 Castor oil moisturizes and gives a smooth and plump feeling to lips.
 I do not recommend substituting it with any other oil in this recipe.

 Lanolin is the best thing for cracked and chapped lips and skin.
 It provides a staying power to the lipstick and protects the lips from the cold, wind and any other external irritants.
 It is also waterproof.
 Lanolin is one of the essential ingredients in this lipstick.
 It is derived from the wool of the sheep and called wool wax.
 Use lanolin without any smell in this homemade lipstick recipe.
 Lansinoh Lanolin has no smell at all.

 Beeswax is the wax secreted by bees to make honeycombs.
 It is usually yellow but can be white if filtered.
 Choose a white beeswax to avoid undesired color changes in your final product.
 Mixing yellow with red results in orange.